Nicanor008/NicanorKorir/README.md

 ### Hello World 👋

 I'm a✨ Software Engineer and a mentor✨ .
 I'm Passionate about sharing knowledge and learning new awesome stuff.
+I'm obsessed with my mentoring those interested in tech stuff at [Shoman mentorship Platform](https://shoman.netlify.app/)

 Here are some ideas to get you started: